-If you need assistance at any prompt, or if you want to know your options at any prompt, say "Help" following the voice on beep.
+If you need assistance at any prompt, or if you want to know your options at any prompt, say "Help" following 2 the beep.
 The UConnectTM system will play all the options at any prompt if you ask for help.

-To activate the UConnectTM system from idle, simply press the 'Phone' button and follow audible prompts for directions.
-All UConnectTM system sessions begin with a press of the 'Phone' button on the mirror.
+To activate the UConnect[TM] system from idle, simply press the "Phone" button and follow audible prompts for directions.
+All UConnectTM system sessions begin with a press of the "Phone" button on the radio control head.